stackblitz/docs/docs/guides/user-guide/getting-started.md

 # {{ $frontmatter.title }}

-This page outlines how you can use StackBlitz to create quick demos or bug reproductions in StackBlitz classic editor, to group your projects into Collections, or to open a GitHub repository in Codeflow IDE.
+This page outlines how you can use StackBlitz to create quick demos or bug reproductions in StackBlitz classic editor or to open a GitHub repository in Codeflow IDE.

 If you wish to immediately embed your project on your page check a page on manual [embeds](/guides/integration/embedding) and [SDK embeds](/platform/api/javascript-sdk).
 If you wish to learn how to import your project from GitHub, check the page on [importing projects](/guides/user-guide/importing-projects).